clayne/hacktical-c/malloc2/README.md

 }
 ```

-If no suitable slabs are found, we add a new one.
+If no suitable slabs are found, a new one is added.

 ```
 struct slab *add_slab(struct hc_slab_alloc *a, size_t size) {